EvictionLab/eviction-lab-website/content/eviction-tracking/richmond-va.md

 {{% report_chart id="race" data="/uploads/richmond_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and filings in 2016.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and filings in 2016-2019.<sup>1</sup>

-1. Average eviction filings taken from Eviction Lab data for 2016
+1. Eviction filing data for Virginia were collected by [LSC](https://www.lsc.gov/).
+Historical averages cover the years 2016-2019.

 {{%/ report_chart %}}